 November 16, 1991 - Martin Luther King, Jr., Memorial, Martin Luther King, Jr. Memorial Park, Martin Luther King, Jr., Way (between South Walker & South Bayview Streets), Seattle, Washington (USA).
 A 4.5 acre park surrounding a dramatic 30-foot black granite 'mountain'scupted by Robert Kelly and inspired by MLK's 'I've Been to the Mountaintop' speech, made the day before he was assassinated in 1968.
 Date? - "I Have a Dream" Mural, Newtown Precinct, Sydney (what country?).

-1993 - Martin Luther King, Jr., Memorial, Yerba Buena Gardens, San Francisco, California (USA).
+1993 - "Revelations" [Fountain], Martin Luther King, Jr. Memorial, Yerba Buena Gardens, San Francisco, California (USA).
 "Fountain & waterfall 50 feet high and 20 feet wide which cascades over Sierra granite.
 Iincludes back-lit photos from the civil rights movement and twelve shimmering glass panels set in granite and inscribed with Dr. King's inspiring words.
-Second largest MLK, Jr., memorial after the King Center in Atlanta, Georgia (USA)."
+Third largest MLK, Jr., memorial after King memorials in Atlanta, Georgia, & Wshington, DC."

 1993 - Statue of Martin Luther King, Jr., Lincoln Park, Albany, New York (USA).
 Photo taken after ice storm on January 15, 2007.
 Entry #624 in the "Peace Movement Directory" by James Richard Bennett (2001).